Kieeran/FPS-Game/README.md

 - Polish character animation, effects, and network optimization
 - Add save/load, progression, or stats system (optional for polish)

-## Acknowledgements
-- Based on Unity's Boss Room sample
-- Uses Unity Netcode for GameObjects and Relay SDK

 ## Credits
 Specials thanks to:
 - [Haiseus](https://github.com/Haiseus) - for your help with this project